ospin-web-dev/nexus/README.md

   // kindly find out why...
   console.error(errorMsg)

-  // ..or be an unforgiving, unyielding tyrant throw listDevicesError
+  // ..or live up to the username and be an unforgiving and unyielding tyrant throw listDevicesError
   // -> 💣
 }